ShreyaGupta08/Moon/about/index.md

 ## Updates:

 * 10 July 2019: Awarded as Google Women Techmaker Scholar 2019!
 Will be flying to Sydney, Australia to attend the summit from 29 - 31 August!
-So grateful!
+So excited and grateful!

 * 24 June 2019: Starting Research Intern at Institute of Pure and Applied Mathematics, UCLA for summers of 2019!